-For something outdoor and exciting, visit Wisata Kalibiru in the outskirts of Yogyakarta, it is a nature-tourism destination offering outdoor games and activities like rap[eling, flying fox, and climbing.
-One of the most popular things to do there is taking pictures at the treetop platforms, and enjoy panoramic and breathtaking views of the jungle and beyond.
+For something outdoor and exciting, visit Wisata Kalibiru on the outskirts of Yogyakarta, it is a nature-tourism destination offering outdoor games and activities like rap[eling, flying fox, and climbing.
+One of the most popular things to do there is to take pictures at the treetop platforms, and enjoying panoramic and breathtaking views of the jungle and beyond.

 For something artistic, go to a Ballet show!
 Yes, Ballet!
 Ramayana Ballet Prambanan is a well-known agency that stages a show next to the Prambanan Temple combining dance and drama without dialogue, based on the Ramayana story.
 As you could imagine, it is a traditional legend of Roro Jonggrang, and their romantic love is presented by dramatic moves and theatrical arrangements.
 I didn’t catch the show eventually but the tour guide recommended it; I reckon it could be a good option after visiting the Prambanan Temple.

 What to see?